 \subsection{Partitioning the Brain into Regions of Interest}

 Brain function is characterized by a spatial specificity: different portions of the cortex emit inherently different activity patterns that depend on the experimental task at hand.
-In order to measure the functional connectivity between these different portions, a whole brain atlas is commonly applied to raw fMRI data in order to combine information from all 3 mm cubic voxels found in a given functionally or anatomically defined region (for recent reviews, see \cite{Bassett2006b,Bassett2009b,Bullmore2009}).
+In order to measure the functional connectivity between these different portions, it is common to apply an atlas of the entire brain to raw fMRI data in order to combine information from all 3 mm cubic voxels found in a given functionally or anatomically defined region (for recent reviews, see \cite{Bassett2006b,Bassett2009b,Bullmore2009}).
 Several atlases are currently available, and each provides slightly different parcellations of the cortex into discrete volumes of interest.
 Several recent studies have highlighted the difficulty of comparing results from network analyses derived from different atlases \cite{Wang2009,Zalesky2010,Bassett2010c}.
 In the present work, we have therefore used a single atlas that provides the largest number of uniquely identifiable regions---this is the Harvard-Oxford (HO) atlas, which is available through the FSL toolbox \cite{Smith2004,Woolrich2009}.
-The HO atlas provides 112 functionally and anatomically defined cortical and subcortical regions; for a list of included brain regions, see Supplementary Table 1.
+The HO atlas provides 112 functionally and anatomically defined cortical and subcortical regions; for a list of the brain regions, see Supplementary Table 1.
 Therefore, for each individual fMRI data set, we estimated regional mean BOLD time series by averaging voxel time series in each of the 112 regions.
-Each regional mean time series was composed of 2070 time points for each of the three experimental sessions (for a total of 6210 time points over the complete experiment).
+Each regional mean time series was composed of 2070 time points for each of the 3 experimental sessions (for a total of 6210 time points for the complete experiment).